Fenugreek Leaves Methi: Pregnancy And Food

 How to use Fenugreek during pregnancy?

-Fenugreek leaves can be eaten fresh, cooked, or dried.
-Fresh leaves can be added to salads or cooked like spinach.
-Cooked fenugreek leaves can be added to stews, soups, and curries.
-Dried fenugreek leaves can be used to make tea or taken as a supplement.
+Fenugreek leaves can be eaten fresh or cooked or otherwise dried.
+Fresh leaves can be eaten raw, such as in a salad, or cooked like spinach.
+Cooked fenugreek leaves can be added to stews, soups and curries.
+Dried leaves can be made into tea or extracted in a capsule or tablet form.

-Pregnant women should consult with their healthcare provider before taking fenugreek supplements or eating large quantities of fenugreek leaves.
-Fenugreek is generally considered safe for pregnant women, but it is best to err on the side of caution.
+Pregnant women should consult their health care provider before taking fenugreck supplements or eating large quantities of fenugreek leaves.
+For the most part, fenugreek is safe for pregnant women, but it’s always better to be safe than sorry.

 What are the side effects of Fenugreek?